Entropic Mirror Monte Carlo: Additional Elements on the Gaussian Mixture Benchmarks

-\section{Additional elements on the Gaussian mixture benchmarks}
+\section{Additional Elements on the Gaussian Mixture Benchmarks}

-This section presents additional experimental details and results for the Gaussian mixture benchmarks introduced in Section \ref{sec:gmm-benchmarks}, including ambient dimensions not shown in the main paper.
+This section reports additional results and implementation details for the Gaussian mixture benchmarks of Section~\ref{sec:gmm-benchmarks}.

-\subsection{Additional sliced Wasserstein distances}
+\subsection{Additional Sliced Wasserstein Distances}

-Figure~\ref{fig:sw_appendix} illustrates the evolution of the sliced Wasserstein distance $\mathrm{SW}_2(\mu_t, \pi)$ across EM2C iterations $t$ for the corresponding settings.
-Across all configurations, the observed trends are consistent with those discussed in the main paper: smaller values of the mixing parameter $\lambda$ lead to improved approximation of the target distribution.
+Figure~\ref{fig:sw_appendix} illustrates the evolution of the sliced Wasserstein distance $\mathrm{SW}_2(\tilde{\mu}_t, \pi)$ across EM2C iterations $t$, and Table~\ref{tab:sw_appendix} reports final sliced Wasserstein distances $\mathrm{SW}_2(\tilde{\mu}_T, \pi)$ for the various target distributions.
+Across all configurations, they confirm the trends observed in the main paper: smaller values of the mixing parameter $\lambda$ lead to improved approximation of the target distribution.

-Table~\ref{tab:sw_appendix} reports final sliced Wasserstein distances $\mathrm{SW}_2(\mu_T, \pi)$ for the various target distributions.
-These results complement the GM4 experiments presented in Section~\ref{sec:exp} and provide a broader quantitative assessment of EM2C across different target distributions, dimensions, and exploration kernels.